impute - verb

 It seems to be quite a stretch to make this verse about imputation.
 We died to the flesh and now live because of His indwelling presence.
 Where is imputation?)

-We are beginning to discover that righteousness is not imputed to us.
-We already know that we cannot obtain righteousness by works:
+Of course we already know that we cannot obtain righteousness by works:

 Ro.
 3:28 For we maintain that a man is justified by faith apart from observing the law.